AdityaMedidala/dinoventures/README.md

 | Server    | Uvicorn + Gunicorn | Production-ready ASGI server              |
 | Hosting   | Railway            | Simple cloud deployment with managed PostgreSQL |

-The choice is **SQLModel**, which avoids schema differences by combining Pydantic models and SQLAlchemy into one definition.
+**SQLModel** was opted because avoids schema differences by combining Pydantic models and SQLAlchemy into one definition.

 ---